By staff writer: Jess Meniere

 5. The fastest female, Naomi Brand

-Brand talks candidly about the warm up to the race, the challenges of living abroad away from Cape Town and missing out on her trailing community, together with a hard year of a pandemic lockdown.
+Brand talks candidly about the warm-up to the race, the challenges of living abroad away from Cape Town and missing out on her trailing community, together with a hard year of a pandemic lockdown.
 Initially, she admits she was hesitant to message and ask all the incredible athletes who seconded her to do so; daunted, she says by putting herself out there in front of some serious athletes.
 “It’s always scary to run with these athletes,” but run, she did.
 Surrounded by friends and on home ground, Brand achieved 1st place on the 13 Peaks female ‘podium’.
-She is quick to acknowledge the incredible support she had from family, friends, her coach, and the many supporters who all helped her achieve this dream.
+She quickly acknowledges the incredible support she had from family, friends, her coach, and the many supporters who all helped her achieve this dream.

 Brand is not big on eating during ultra’s and instead fueled on liquids (broth soups), handfuls of chips and jellies, baby foods, Coke, and Red Bull to give her the energy boosts she needed.
 Her go-to is “rather drink more than less.”
 Besides finishing under her goal time, her all-time favourite memory was her coach driving behind her on Tafelberg road as she ran together with other athletes towards the finishing peak at Signal Hill.
 The finishing was very emotional and the best possible finish – surrounded by all the people she looks up to – Brand adds, “I felt like the luckiest person on this planet.”
 Her best day in years wasn’t only her victory but shared with everyone she loves.
 Brand finishes her racing day recount with gratitude, acknowledging that she can run and is fit and healthy to do so.
 “Applauding Ryan for an awesome race that brings people together from all walks of life to enjoy and challenge themselves on the mountain.”